-- To fully participate in this class, you will need an internet connected computer with the most updated version of your favorite web browser installed. - ✓ In the event that your computer crashes or internet goes down, it is essential to have a "backup plan" in place where you are able to log in using a different computer or travel another location that has working internet. - ✓ Students can access the SECS lab software (including Vivado) via Remote Desktop service.
+- To fully participate in this class, you will need an internet connected computer with the most updated version of your favorite web browser installed. - ✓ In the event that your computer crashes or internet goes down, it is essential to have a "backup plan" in place where you are able to log in using a different computer or travel another location that has working internet. - Students can access the SECS lab software (including Vivado) via Remote Desktop service.
 For assistance, contact the SECS technology office. - This can be helpful for code design, syntax checking, and simulation.
 However, for hardware verification, students need to physically connect the FPGA Board to the computer and test the circuit on the board (this step cannot be done remotely). - Your computer should be able to run the Vivado software.
-Go here for a description of operating system support. - If you plan to present your lab work remotely, you need to have a camera than can stream video via Zoom or Google Video. - Any files you intend to use for your course should be saved to a cloud solution (Google Drive, Dropbox, etc.) and not to a local hard drive, USB stick or external disk.
-Saving files this way guarantees your files are not dependent on computer hardware that can fail. - Quizzes, homeworks, and exams are posted as pdf files, and students need to post their work as pdfs.
+Go here for a description of operating system support. - Any files you intend to use for your course should be saved to a cloud solution (Google Drive, Dropbox, etc.) and not to a local hard drive, USB stick or external disk.
+Saving files this way guarantees your files are not dependent on computer hardware that can fail. - Homeworks: They are posted as pdf files, and students need to post their work as pdfs.
+In order to do this, students need to be proficient in editing pdfs or generating pdfs out of scanned pages or pictures.
+It is the student's responsibility to: - ✓ Ensure that the submitted file is correct.
+Corrupted, unrelated, or invalid files will be assigned 0 (no exceptions). - \checkmark Submit the assignment on time (by 11:59 pm on the due date).
+Late submissions will NOT be accepted. - In the event of a snow day that coincides with a quiz or exam, the test will be administered online.
+The instructor will post the quiz or exam as a pdf file and students need to post their work as a pdf file.
 In order to do this, students need to be proficient in editing pdfs or generating pdfs out of scanned pages or pictures.